open-telemetry/opentelemetry-specification/specification/logs/data-model.md

 Field Name     |Description
 ---------------|--------------------------------------------
+EventName      |Name that identifies the class / type of event.
 Timestamp      |Time when the event occurred.
 ObservedTimestamp|Time when the event was observed.
 TraceId        |Request trace id.